threefoldfoundation/www_threefold_farming/content/page/home/statsDetails/file3/index.md

 id: state3
 image: ./1b.png
 ---
-Over one billion people are still expected to get digital access by 2025.
+Over 1 Billion people are expected to join the digital economy by 2025.